What is hand-foot-and-mouth disease?

 Hand-foot-and-mouth disease is an illness caused by a virus that results in a distinctive rash.
-It causes small, blister-like bumps in the mouth, and a rash on the palms of the hands and feet.
-The rash may also appear in the diaper area and on the legs and arms.
+It causes small, blister-like bumps in the mouth, and a rash on the palms of the hands and soles of the feet.
+The rash may also appear in the diaper area, on the legs and arms, and around the mouth.
 The lesions in the mouth usually appear at the back of the throat.

 Hand-foot-and-mouth disease is caused by a virus.
 The most common viruses that cause hand-foot-and-mouth-disease include the following:

 This disease is very common in children, particularly children younger than age 10.
 It is seen most often in the summer and fall.
-The virus is usually spread through fecal-oral contact, although other modes of transmission have been reported.
+The virus is usually spread through fecal-oral contact or respiratory spread, although other modes of transmission have been reported.
 Good hand-washing is necessary to help prevent the spread of the disease.

 The following are the most common symptoms of hand-foot-and-mouth disease.
 However, each child may experience symptoms differently.
 Symptoms may include:

 Blister-like bumps in the mouth (usually near the throat and tonsils)